joshbegley/nyt-latest/README.md

 `It matters a lot how the Blackhawks develop their younger players.
 And they’re doing a terrible job of it with Reichel.`\
 https://nytimes.com/athletic/5855992/2024/10/19/blackhawks-lukas-reichel-development/

-**Kalen DeBoer's Alabama program lacks the discipline, mystique of the Nick Saban era**\
+**Rexrode: Kalen DeBoer's Alabama program lacks the discipline, mystique of Nick Saban era**\
 `Welcome to life with everyone else, Crimson Tide fans.
 You’re still flying first class, of course.
 But you’re just another good team.`\
 https://nytimes.com/athletic/5856027/2024/10/19/alabama-tennessee-kalen-deboer/